The digestive system includes the esophagus, stomach, liver, pancreas, gallbladder, small intestine and large intestine.

 - Antibiotics to reduce bacterial growth caused by strictures or fistula

-Roughly 65 to 75 percent of Crohn’s disease patients will need surgery at some point, either to relieve symptoms or correct problems like strictures, fistulae or intestinal bleeding.
+Up to 80 percent of Crohn’s disease patients will need surgery at some point to correct problems like strictures, fistulas or intestinal bleeding.
 Though surgery can relieve some of the symptoms, it cannot cure Crohn’s disease, as the disease occurs in patches across the entire digestive system.
 While parts of the system can be removed, the Crohn’s disease could simply appear in a different part of the system.

 Types of surgery include: